More and more, we are beginning to see a rising number of adolescents who, in striving for excellence, have developed elevated levels of stress.

 - Course: Demystify your personal heroes like Galileo, Cleopatra, or Einstein, by learning about their historic (and sometimes bumpy) trajectory to fame in Time Travel History (grades 4-7)

 - Workshop: Remove the boundary that comes with the fear of failure and try an entirely new instrument!
-Play your heart out in Introduction to Ukulele, dedicated to students who have never played before. (grades 4-7)
+Play your heart out in Introduction to Ukulele, dedicated to students who have never played before, part of our Visual + Performing Arts concentration. (grades 4-7)

 - Weekend Trip: On Sunday, watch the thermodynamics of glass in action at the Diablo Glass Blowing Studio — where you'll not only make masterpieces out of glass, but become comfortable in shattering them as well (grades 8+9)